biomejs/biome/website/src/content/docs/linter/rules/no-misleading-character-class.md

 Disallow characters which are made with multiple code points in character class syntax

-Unicode includes the characters which are made with multiple code points.
-RegExp character class syntax (/[abc]/) cannot handle characters which are made by multiple code points as expected.
+Unicode includes the characters which are made with multiple code points. e.g. Á, 🇯🇵, 👨‍👩‍👦.
+RegExp character class syntax (/[abc]/) cannot handle characters which are made by multiple code points as a character.
 This rule reports the regular expressions which include multiple code point characters in character class syntax.

 Source: https://eslint.org/docs/latest/rules/no-misleading-character-class